 I’m sure you’ve had those days where Uncle Bert stares suspiciously at some cloud cover rolling in, where there’s a little breeze here and there but not enough to call the party off.

-You’ve been planning this party for weeks, and you intend to carry it out!
+You’ve been planning this party for weeks and intend to carry it out!

 You could see some lines or wrinkles in the fabric of your movie screen when you inflate it.
 This could be entirely normal, depending on how wrinkled it is.